-These recommendations were approved by the Commission at the June 2014 Public Commission Meeting.
+These recommendations are for Commission action at the June 2014 Public Commission Meeting.

 This recommendation summarizes the funding recommendations of the Nurse Support Program II Competitive Grant Review Panel for FY 2015 and provides an update of the activities of Nurse Support Program II (NSP II).